Visualizing Body Fat Percentage: A Comparison of Different Ranges and Body Fat Types

 According to the ACE chart, a body fat percentage of 35 is considered to be overweight.

-The body has more fat accumulations, leading to a fuller and rounder face and neck, and more pronounced belly fat.
+The body accumulates more fat, leading to a fuller and rounder face and neck and more pronounced belly fat.

 35% Body Fat Female